Baton Rouge (band)

 Baton Rouge was an American hard rock band formed in 1986 in Pearl River, Louisiana.
 The band produced two albums and enjoyed limited success during the final part of the hair metal explosion in the early 1990s, before disbanding.
 All the band members went on to work with other hard rock recording artists Lance Bulen (Puzzle Gut and Kingbaby).
 Vocalist and guitarist Kelly Keeling performed with Michael Schenker Group and Trans-Siberian Orchestra.

 History

 The group was originally composed of Lance Bulen (vocals), Kelly Keeling (guitars and keyboards), Keith Harrison (bass) and Harold Knappenberger III (drums).
-The group began their career under the name Voices, later changed to Cheetah, then to Meridian, finally changed to "Baton Rouge" which Ahmet Ertegun asked for, so some roots from Louisiana would be part of the name and because of the similar name of the band Melidian.
+The group began their career under the name Voices, later changed to Cheetah, then to Meridian, finally changed to "Baton Rouge" which Ahmet Ertegun asked for, so some roots from Louisiana would be part of the name and because of the similar name of the band Meridian.